thangchung/shopping-cart-k8s/README.md

 # Shopping Cart Application with Microservices Approach

-Building microservices application (Shopping Cart Application) using Kubernetes + Istio with its ecosystem parts.
+Building microservices application (Shopping Cart Application - Polyglot for services) using Kubernetes + Istio with its ecosystem parts.

 > ### Disclamation
 >